pintostack/core/examples/uk-juju/README.md

 ```

-> REMEMBER: This file is YAML formated so it is very important to preserv line spaces and leading TABs, you cat check your syntax [online](http://www.yamllint.com/).
+> REMEMBER: This file is YAML formated so it is very important to preserv line spaces and leading TABs, you can check your syntax [online](http://www.yamllint.com/).

 ### Before begining: